Big Pigeon - Pottawattamie County, Iowa

 US Army Divisions in the Mediterranean Theater Campaigns

-In mid-1944, a number of American and French divisions were removed from combat in Italy to prepare for the August 1944 invasion of southern France.
+In mid-1944, seven American and French divisions were removed from combat in Italy to prepare for the August 1944 invasion of southern France.

 Mediterranean Theater Campaign by Divisions